Coffeehouse

 The Café de Flore on the Rive Gauche in Paris is one of the oldest coffeehouses in the city.
-It is celebrated for its famous clientele, which included high-profile writers and philosophers.
+Its famous clientele included writers and philosophers.

-A coffeehouse, coffee shop, or café (/fr/), is an establishment that serves various types of coffee drinks like espresso, latte, americano and cappuccino, and other beverages.
-An espresso bar is a type of coffeehouse that specializes in serving espresso and espresso-based drinks.
-Some coffeehouses may serve iced coffee among other cold beverages, such as iced tea, as well as other non-caffeinated beverages.
-A coffeehouse may also serve food, such as light snacks, sandwiches, muffins, cakes, breads, pastries or donuts.
-Many doughnut shops in Canada and the U.S. serve coffee as an accompaniment to doughnuts, so these can be also classified as coffee shops, although doughnut shop tends to be more casual and serve lower-end fare which also facilitates take-out and drive-through which is popular in those countries, compared to a coffee shop or cafe which provides more gourmet pastries and beverages.
-In continental Europe, some cafés even serve alcoholic beverages, and it is popular in West Asia to offer a flavored tobacco smoked through a hookah, called shisha in most varieties of Arabic or nargile in Levantine Arabic, Greek, and Turkish.
+A coffeehouse, coffee shop, or café, is an establishment that serves various types of coffee drinks like espresso, latte, americano and cappuccino, as well as other beverages.
+An espresso bar specializes in serving espresso and espresso-based drinks.
+Some coffeehouses may serve iced coffee among other cold drinks, as well as non-caffeinated drinks.
+A coffeehouse may also serve food, such as light snacks, sandwiches, muffins, cakes, breads, pastries or doughnuts.
+Many doughnut shops in Canada and the U.S. serve coffee to accompany doughnuts, so these can also be classified as coffee shops, although doughnut shops tend to be more casual and serve cheaper fare (suiting take-out and drive-through, popular in those countries).
+In continental Europe, some cafés even serve alcoholic drinks, and in West Asia, coffeehouses may offer a flavored tobacco smoked through a hookah, called shisha in most varieties of Arabic or nargile in Levantine Arabic, Greek, and Turkish.

-While café may refer to a coffeehouse, the term "café" can also refer to a diner, British café (also colloquially called a "caff"), "greasy spoon" (a small and inexpensive restaurant), transport café, teahouse or tea room, or other casual eating and drinking place.
-A coffeehouse may share some of the same characteristics of a bar or restaurant, but it is different from a cafeteria (a canteen-type restaurant without table service).
-Coffeehouses range from owner-operated small businesses to large multinational corporations.
-Some coffeehouse chains operate on a franchise business model, with numerous branches across various countries around the world.
+While café may mean a coffeehouse, it tends to have a different meaning in Britain: a diner or "greasy spoon"; it is also used for a teahouse or other casual eating and drinking place.
+A coffeehouse may resemble a bar or restaurant, but differs from a cafeteria (a canteen, a restaurant without table service).
+Coffeehouse operation ranges from management of an independent venue by its owner to franchises of a large multinational corporation.

-From a cultural standpoint coffeehouses largely serve as centers of social interaction: a coffeehouse provides patrons with a place to congregate, talk, read, write, entertain one another, or pass the time, whether individually or in small groups.
+From a cultural standpoint, a coffeehouse largely serves as a center of social interaction: it provides patrons with a place to meet, talk, read, write, entertain one another, or pass the time, whether individually or in small groups.
 A coffeehouse can serve as an informal social club for its regular members.
-As early as the 1950s Beatnik era and the 1960s folk music scene, coffeehouses have hosted singer-songwriter performances, typically in the evening.
+From as early as the 1950s Beatnik era and the 1960s folk music scene, coffeehouses have hosted singer–songwriter performances, typically in the evening.
 The digital age saw the rise of the Internet café along similar principles.